 Also known as ‘low carbon steel’ or ‘cold rolled steel’, mild steel is a common, low cost steel with properties suitable for general engineering applications.
 Due to the low carbon content, mild steel becomes very ductile at high temperatures making it ideal for forging, welding and general fabrication.
-Untreated it has a very low corrosion resistance and as such, is often painted, coated or treated with a galvanized finish.
-Galvanized steel can also be used in perforating.
+Untreated it has a very low corrosion resistance and as such, is often painted, coated or treated with a galvanised finish.
+Galvanised steel can also be used in perforating.

 Typical applications of perforated steel: